 ToO observations require re-scheduling, interruption of the pre-planned schedule, and re-pointing of the spacecraft.
 They are, therefore, an extra load on the scheduling system and, like Fixed Time observations, significantly reduce the mission's overall observing efficiency.
 The typical response time from detection of a ToO to the re-pointing of the spacecraft is about one revolution.
 Although neither the ISDC nor the ISOC have staff on duty at 24 hrs/day, 7 days per week, the ISDC has an automatic ToO detection system and an on-call scientist outside working hours.
 MOC also provides an on-call service on weekends (daytime) and non-working days.
-ISOC is on-call during working hours on weekdays.
+ISOC is on-call during working hours on weekdays except for holidays at ESAC.

-In general, the following rules and guidelines are applicable to ToO proposals^{iv}:
+In general, the following rules and guidelines are applicable to ToO proposalsiii:

 - A ToO will displace another observation if the latter can be rescheduled by the ISOC and MOC.
-In some cases, normal observations can be pushed back to the next AO observation cycle.
-KP observations are more difficult to displace given their importance and inherent difficulty in rescheduling. - The proposer is responsible for requesting the ToO when the trigger event occurs. - The request is made by submitting a ToO notification using the ISOC ToO Alert web page (see above).
-If the request concerns a ToO which is not covered by an existing accepted ToO proposals, then this request will if accepted for scheduling be included in the ISOC proposal database, allowing the tracking, documenting and time-line inclusion of ToO requests, in the same manner as for the proposals accepted by the TAC during the AO cycle. - The PS must decide to declare, or to decline, a ToO by assessing whether the overall science of the mission will be enhanced by this ToO.
+KP observations are more difficult to displace given their importance and inherent difficulty in rescheduling. - The proposer is responsible for requesting^{iv} the ToO when the trigger event occurs. - The request is made by submitting a ToO notification using the ISOC ToO Alert web page (see above).
+If the request concerns a ToO which is not covered by an existing accepted ToO proposal, then this request will if accepted for scheduling be included in the ISOC proposal database, allowing the tracking, documenting and time-line inclusion of ToO requests, in the same manner as for the proposals accepted by the TAC during the AO cycle. - The PS must decide to declare, or to decline, a ToO by assessing whether the overall science of the mission will be enhanced by this ToO.
 It is possible that the ToO observation would conflict with a time-critical observation, another (earlier, pending) ToO or other high-priority observations.
-The PS will define the priorities and inform the proposer of the decision about the implementation of the ToO request.
-ToO requests accepted for scheduling will be communicated by ISOC to the scientific community.

-^{iv} A proposal for a ToO observation can be submitted during the normal AO process, in anticipation of the event.
+The PS will define the priorities and inform the proposer of the decision about iii A proposal for a ToO observation can be submitted during the normal AO process, in anticipation of the event.
 If accepted, its execution can be requested if its trigger criteria have been met.

-^v A request for a ToO observation is understood to be made after a scientific event occurred which may justify such an observation.
+^{iv} A request for a ToO observation is understood to be made after a scientific event occurred which may justify such an observation.
 The occurrence of this event may or may not match an existing proposal, i.e., requests for ToO not covered by the database of accepted ToO proposals are possible.